koronkowy/koronkowy/README.md

 -   The AGORA: This was the oldest and largest security conference in the Pacific Northwest hosted at the University of Washington.
 Invite only and strictly adhering to Chatham House Rules.
 I attended from 2018-2019 when the conference concluded it’s run.

+-   [Time Based Arts Festival (TBA:)](https://www.pica.org/tba/): Attended and volunteered for several years at the TBA festival hosted by the Portland Institute for Contemporary Art (PICA) in Portland, OR.
+One time I volunteered at [Mike Daisey’s ‘All The Hours in the Day’](https://www.wweek.com/portland/blog-27636-tba-diary-mike-daiseys-all-the-hours-in-the-day.html) monologue which lasted for 24 consecutive hours.

--   AND I can guarantee you I have forgotten some stuff on here.
+-   & I can guarantee you I have forgotten some stuff on here.
 I’ve watched many talks / participated virtually at other conferences too.

 Credits
 =======